manforowicz/manforowicz.github.io/src/posts/gday/gday.md

 Thankfully, there's a way to trick certain NATs into allowing computers behind them to connect directly to each other.
 It's a procedure called [TCP hole punching](https://bford.info/pub/net/p2pnat/) in which both computers temporarily connect to a contact exchange server, which shares their public IP addresses and port numbers with each other.
-Then, both computers try connecting to the address+port they've received.
+Then, both computers try connecting a few times to the address+port they've received.

 However, this only works on full-cone NATs, address-restricted-cone NATs, and port-restricted cone NATs.
 It doesn't work on symmetric NATs.
 To understand why, [read about NATs on Wikipedia](https://en.wikipedia.org/wiki/Network_address_translation).